datacarpentry/image-processing/episodes/05-creating-histograms.md

 loads up the `pyplot` library, and gives it a shorter name, `plt`.

-Next, we use the `cv2.imread()` function to load our image.
+Next, we use the `skimage.io.imread()` function to load our image.
 We use the first command line parameter as the filename of the image, as we did in the [OpenCV Images]({{ page.root }}/03-opencv-images) lesson.
-The second parameter to `cv2.imread()` instructs the function to transform the image into grayscale as it is loaded in to the program.
+The second parameter to `skimage.io.imread()` instructs the function to transform the image into grayscale as it is loaded in to the program.
 Note that this does not change the original image.
-There are OpenCV functions to convert a color image to grayscale, but in cases where the program does not need the color image, we can save ourselves some typing by loading the image as grayscale from the outset.
+There are skimage functions to convert a color image to grayscale, but in cases where the program does not need the color image, we can save ourselves some typing by loading the image as grayscale from the outset.